Fraisedesneiges/cayu-backend/README.md

 ### Secret and configuration management

-- [ ] Use a hash for any sensitive data you do not need to store as plain text. 🔵
+- [✔️] Use a hash for any sensitive data you do not need to store as plain text. 🔵

   > Also check this if you do not store any password or such data (and say it here).
+  We used bcrypt in order to hash our passwords before saving new users in the DB.
+The hash verification is compliant with our Guard / Strategy implementations from Passport.

 - [ ] Store your configuration entries in environment variables or outside the git scope. **[1 point]** 🔵